Latest Visits

 The name "Lübeck" ultimately stems from the Slavic root lub- ("love-").
 Before 819, Polabian Slavs founded a settlement which they called Liubice on the mouth of the Schwartau into the Trave.
 Since the 10th century, Liubice was the second-most important settlement of the Obotrites after Starigard.
 Lübeck was granted Soest city rights in 1160, and, in 1260, it became an immediate city within the Holy Roman Empire.
 In the middle of the 12th century, Lübeck developed into the cradle of the Hanseatic League, of which it was considered the de facto capital and most important city from then on.
 The Lübeck law was eventually adopted by around 100 cities in the Baltic region.
 Lübeck could preserve its status as an independent city, which it held since 1226, until 1937.

 Lübeck's historic old town, located on a densely built-up island, is Germany's most extensive UNESCO World Heritage Site.
-With 6 church towers surpassing 100 metres (330 ft), Lübeck is the city with the highest number of tall church towers worldwide.
+With six church towers surpassing 100 metres (330 ft), Lübeck is the city with the highest number of tall church towers worldwide.
 Nicknamed the "City of the Seven Towers" (Stadt der Sieben Türme), Lübeck's skyline is dominated by the seven towers of its five Protestant main churches: St Mary's, Lübeck Cathedral, St James', St Peter's, and St Giles's.
-The cathedral from 1173-1341 was the first large brickwork church in the Baltic region.
-St Mary's Church from 1265-1351 is considered the model on which most of the other Brick Gothic churches in the sphere of influence of the Hanseatic League are based.
+The cathedral from 1173–1341 was the first large brickwork church in the Baltic region.
+St Mary's Church from 1265–1351 is considered the model on which most of the other Brick Gothic churches in the sphere of influence of the Hanseatic League are based.
 It is the second-tallest church with two main towers after Cologne Cathedral (which only surpassed it in 1880), has the tallest brick vault, and is the second-tallest brickwork structure after St. Martin's Church in Landshut.

 Lübeck is home to the University of Lübeck with its University Medical Center Schleswig Holstein, the Technical University of Applied Sciences Lübeck, and the Lübeck Academy of Music.
-There are 18 museums in Lübeck, among which the European Hansemuseum, Lübeck Museum Port, and the Niederegger Marzipan Museum, dedicated to the culinary specialty the city is best known for: Lübeck Marzipan.
+There are 18 museums in Lübeck, among which the European Hansemuseum, Lübeck Museum Port, and the Niederegger Marzipan Museum, dedicated to the culinary specialty the city is best known, Lübeck Marzipan.
 Due to their southwestern location, Travemünde and the nearby seaside resorts of Niendorf, Timmendorfer Strand, Scharbeutz, Haffkrug, Sierksdorf, and Grömitz are among Germany's most visited.

 Lübeck Main Station is located on the Vogelfluglinie railway line connecting continental Europe (Hamburg) to Scandinavia (Copenhagen) via the future Fehmarn Belt fixed link.
 The port of Lübeck is the second-largest German port on the Baltic Sea after the port of Rostock, and the Skandinavienkai in Travemünde is Germany's most important ferry port, with connections to Scandinavia and the Baltic countries.
 The city has its own regional airport at Lübeck-Blankensee, while nearby Hamburg Airport serves as Lübeck's main air hub.